 speaker

 Gary Prestapino

-OK, and then internally, your guidance, you know, 60 million to 73 million for you.
-Would it be more or less the electrical segment that would have to do an unexpected downturn for you to be below that 60 million?
+Okay.
+And then in terms of your guidance, $60 million to $73 million for EBITDA, would it be more or less the electrical segment that would have to do an unexpected downturn for you to be below that $60 million?

 speaker

 It could be a number of items.
-It could be a deterioration back in Class 8.
-So if you recall, the class A forecast by ACT has been somewhat volatile over the last six months of up, down, up, down.
+It could be a deterioration back in Class A. So if you recall, the Class A forecast by ACT has been somewhat volatile over the last six months of up, down, up, down.
 Now we're back up a little.
-And because the larger portion of our revenue stream is in the vehicle solutions segment tied to Class 8 truck, we saw a reversal of this positive trend back down to the minus 16 or more percent down.
-That could influence where we end up in the range.
-On the electrical segment, because we have more programs that are launching and some of those launches have been delayed, which is some of the headwinds we see, but they will be coming in a rebound in the construction ag market.
-I would say that, you know, we still are confident that we'll be in that range unless something very significant happens.
+And because the larger portion of our revenue stream is in the vehicle solutions segment tied to Class A truck, we saw a reversal of this positive trend back down to the minus 16 or more percent down that could influence where we end up in the range.
+On the electrical segment, because we have more programs that are launching, and some of those launches have been delayed, which is some of the headwinds we see, but they will be coming, and a rebound in the construction ag market, I would say that we still are confident that we'll be in that range unless something very significant happens.

+speaker